DiegelD/CarND-Path-Planning-Project/README.md

 if (d < (2 + 4 * predicted_lane[j] + 2) && d > (2 + 4 * predicted_lane[j] - 2))
 ```

-## 3) Behavior Planer / Cost-functions
+## 3) Behavior Planer / Cost functions
 A great analogy of the Behavior Planer is that it takes the responsibility like a navigator on the passenger seat.
 It's gives the commands where to go and when to change lanes.
 However the navigator is not responsible for the safety and execution.<br/>
-So two big parts are considers here, one is a **State Machine** that tells wichs maneuvers we should take and **Cost-functions** that weighing the possible maneuvers about the requirements
+So two big parts are considers here, one is a **State Machine** that tells wichs maneuvers we should take and **Cost functions** that weighing the possible maneuvers about the requirements
 of the behavior planning.